textpotential/bibliarchic/works_cited.md

 ## Works Cited ##

+Blitz, Mark.
+2014.
+“Understanding Heidegger on Technology.”
+The New Atlantis. http://www.thenewatlantis.com/publications/understanding-heidegger-on-technology.

 Colin H. Roberts and T. C. Skeat. *The Birth of Codex* (London: Oxford University Press, 1970).

 Harry Y. Gamble, Books and Readers in the Early Church: A History of Early Christian Texts (New Haven, Yale University Press, 1995).